katieirenec/katieirenec.github.io/teaching.md

 5. [My Favorite Resources](#favorite)
 6. [The teaching advice I give myself](#advice)

-I currently manage the following support activities.
+As CS Education Coordinator, I managed the following support activities.
 On this page, I'll link resources that can help others replicate these programs.

 <a id="enrichment"></a>
-### Cohort Enrichment, Year 1
+## Cohort Enrichment, Year 1

-I hold three-hour weekly sessions for students in the first year of the CSin3 accelerated degree program.
+I held three-hour weekly sessions for students in the first year of the CSin3 accelerated degree program.
 These sessions are focused on skills students need to succeed in college generally and in computer science specifically.
 Topics covered are:

 * Review of fundamental programming skills, using Peer Instruction
 * Academic success skills (time management, essay organization, preparing for exams, etc)